seanmorris/smgen/README.md

 - use `.smgen.yaml` for fixed, declarative values
 - use `.smgen-rc` when values need shell expansion, derived URLs, conditionals, or other runtime logic
+- use `.env` for local environment-specific overrides
-- if the same variable is defined in both files, `.smgen-rc` wins because it is loaded after `.smgen.yaml`
+- if the same variable is defined in multiple sources, later-loaded shell config wins over earlier YAML config

 Common settings: